 And then I think back to this short trip we had.
 It was tough.
 Not just the sickness part, but camping in cold weather, seeing a venomous snake, Isabel overcoming her fear and exploring caves, hitchhiking all day…

-But it was also really worth it.
+It was also really worth it.

 How many 5 year olds can say that they’ve slept in a cave?